 Push-up Bra – These are primarily used to give the breasts lift.
 They make them appear larger than they actually are.
 They are available in further specifications like wired and non-wired designs.
 These are usually avoided by women with large breasts.
 They enhance the cleavage and can be worn daily or for occasions.
 Our signature product, the Perkies sticky bra, is the only sticky bra offering replaceable adhesives.

 Sports Bra – These are designed for intense physical activities and keep the breasts from bouncing.
 They can be worn for light activities like running and also for heavy workouts.

-Strapless Bra – As the name implies, these bras don’t have straps.
+Strapless Bra –As the name implies, these bras don’t have straps.
 They usually have an underwire instead that provides support.
 They also come with silicone or rubber lining to prevent them from slipping off.
+However, there is a better option.
+Using a sticky bra is easy to use, reusable, and has many options.
 These go perfectly with classy open back dresses.